spanev/linux-80211n-csitool/README.md

 $ sudo apt install gcc-8 g++-8
 ```

+You need to ensure that the <code>make</code> command uses the right version of the compilers.
+You can use either of these two ways do it

+##### Modify the Makefile
+TODO

+##### Redirect the system links to the compilers executables
+TODO

-If you install different version of the compilers, you need to modify the Makefile.
+If you multiple versions of the compilers  installed on your system, you need to modify the Makefile.

 Additional packages which are required, but you may not have